australasian-computer-music-association/acmc23-80-EcosystemMicrotonalExploration/extras/article.md

 MTS-ESP environment, will provide me with compositional possibilities for quite a while.

-# An example of a piece made in this environment

-"Pentadic Diamond 3 9 17 29 47 Canon" is a piece made using the Pentadic Diamond available on the "Diamonds" page in Wilsonic.
+5\.
+An example of a piece made in this environment: "Pentadic Diamond 3 9 17 29 47 Canon" is a piece made using the Pentadic Diamond available on the "Diamonds" page in Wilsonic.
 The Pentadic Diamond is a 21 note scale made of all the ratio pairs of 5 factors plus a 1/1 in the centre.
 So, for example A/B is reflected by its inversion B/A, and this applies